Primary School Sports Funding 2018-2019

 Primary School Sports Funding

-The Academy has embraced the additional government PE and Sports funding over the last few years.
-It has given us the opportunity to provide our children with the chance to experience a wide range of new sports as well as deepening their understanding of more familiar sports.
+The Academy has embraced the Government’s additional PE and Sports funding over the last few years.
+It has given us the opportunity to provide our children with the chance to experience a wide range of new sports, as well as enhancing their understanding of more familiar sports.
+Some of the clubs offered include football, hockey, yoga and hula-hooping

-Our new Link with ACES and other schools in the Outwood cluster has meant an increased range of well-organised inter-school tournaments as well as an excellent level of training in sports provided by ACES coaches.
-We have trained hard for these tournaments (including benchball, netball, dance and cross country) by providing our children with after school clubs over the course of the year for all year groups, with a wide range of sports on offer after school ranging from football and hockey, to benchball and hula-hooping.
-Our children represented the school with pride in all tournaments, giving one hundred percent effort and being proud of our sportsmanship and teamwork on show.
-Our year 6 children excelled in cross country and won first prize in their competition.
+Our link with ACES and other schools in the Outwood cluster has meant an increased range of well-organised inter-school tournaments as well as establishing an excellent level of training in sports provided by ACES coaches.
+We have trained hard for these tournaments (including football, benchball, netball, dance, rounders and cross country) by providing our children with after school clubs for all year groups.
+Our children represented the school with one hundred percent effort and pride in all tournaments.
+Our sportsmanship and teamwork at these events was exemplary.
+Our Year 4 children excelled in cross country, taking part in the Wakefield finals.
+We also finished in second place at rounders and both the boys/girls football tournaments for our cluster.
+As if to reward us for our excellent results this year, we were even lucky enough to win a brand-new complete football kit, by winning a competition run by ‘Premier League Stars’ (suggested to us by a kind parent)!

-This year the Academy will strive to continue to build on the successes of the past two years, whilst incorporating new activities and sports such as orienteering (we now have an orienteering map of the school grounds!) and French skipping.
-We are also very excited to meet our surprise Great Britain Olympic athlete in March and join in with a fitness circuit run by them.
+This year the Academy will strive to continue to build on the successes of the past few years, whilst incorporating new activities and sports such as orienteering (we now have an orienteering map of the school grounds!)
+French skipping, plate skipping and Lacrosse.
+We are very excited to see the potential long term benefits on the mental health education of our children through Yoga.
+Whilst, we hope the recent excellent progress made in Outwood competitions continues to improve, through the dedication and experience of coaches and teachers throughout the day.

 |Meeting national curriculum requirements for swimming and water safety|